Frequently Asked Questions

 Two-way SMS Support

 Two-way SMS is not supported in Macao at this time.
-Businesses should design their SMS strategies around one-way communications only.
+Design your SMS strategies around one-way communications only.

 Concatenated Messages (Segmented SMS)